TeskaLabs/Keyote-Docs/faq.md

 While the private key might not be extractable from the device, users now have to purchase and carry around another piece of hardware that takes up a USB port.
 The attacked can [look over your shoulder](https://en.wikipedia.org/wiki/Shoulder_surfing_(computer_security)) to steal your security token PIN and then steal the token itself.

-### Does TeskaLabs, vendor of Keyote, have access to my SSH private key?

-No, the SSH private key is generated on the mobile device and never leaves.

 ### If the SSH private key never leaves my phone, how does it work?